Deciphering the Small-Angle Scattering of Polydisperse Hard Spheres using Deep Learning: Method

 where $\epsilon_{LJ}=100$, $r_{ij}$ is the distance between particle $i$ and $j$, $\sigma_{ij} = 2^{-\frac{1}{6}}(D_i+D_j)/2$.
 The diameter $D_i$ of each particle is sample from target distribution, and a total of $23,328$ particles are included in the simulation.
 We perform the Canonical (NVT) ensemble simulation with the temperature $T=1.0$ maintained using Nose-Hoover thermostat\cite{nose1984unified,hoover1985canonical}.
 Similar approximation has been used in the simulation of hard sphere Yukawa particles\cite{chang2022machine}.

-To model the polydispersity of the hard spheres, we consider three kinds of size distribution that commonly used and available in existing software packages such as SASView: uniform distribution, normal distribution, and lognormal distribution.
+To model the polydispersity of the hard spheres, we consider three kinds of size distribution that commonly used and available in existing software packages such as SASView, \ld{which is widely adopted by the small angle scattering community}: uniform distribution, normal distribution, and lognormal distribution.
 We use $D_0$ to indicate the mean diameter for the uniform and normal distribution, and the median diameter of the lognormal distribution, $D_0=1$ is also chosen as the natural unit in the simulation.